helirang/DanbaidongRP/Readme.md

 Just add something I need.

-`DanbaidongRP` is a custom render pipeline built based on Universal RP 17.0.3, Unity 6 (6000.0.0f1).
+`DanbaidongRP` is a custom render pipeline built based on `Universal RP 17.0.3`, `Unity 6 (6000.0.30f1)`.
 This pipeline is optimized for both PBR and NPR Toon Rendering, offering enhanced flexibility for various rendering needs.
 Future updates will include additional features tailored to my specific requirements.

 </div>